The NBA is now streaming on Prime Video with tons of storyline-packed games.

 Prime Video is included with a Prime membership, costs $14.99 per month or $139 per year.
 Amazon also offers discounted membership options providing the same benefits of a regular Prime membership at only 50% of the cost for young adults and qualifying government assistance recipients.

-NBA on Prime announcers
+Who are the NBA on Prime broadcasters?

 NBA on Prime broadcast team